WangWenhao0716/ASL/README.md

-# ASL
-The official implementation of "A Benchmark and Asymmetrical-Similarity Learning for Practical Image Copy Detection" (AAAI 2023)
+# A Benchmark and Asymmetrical-Similarity Learning for Practical Image Copy Detection (AAAI 2023)

 ## The proposed NDEC dataset